elysjhon/Rat-Android/README.md

 * Tianxian Rat
 * SpyRoid Rat V 7.7

+# All versions of the listed programs are cracked.
+Many of these versions are sold, and I make them available for free.

 # for educational use only, or on your own device.
 Please be aware that it is a crime to use the tools provided without prior notice.